 Preventing water from entering the home begins by applying a durable polymer sealant over the walls of the basement from the exterior of the home.
 Once applied, the exterior sealant will last the lifetime of the basement.
 Save yourself the headache of excavation by applying this coating at the time the house is built.
 If that isn’t an option, make it part of an overall landscaping project.

-When you are putting all the soil back in place, make sure that the yard and flower beds angle away from the home, directing water toward the street and away from the house.
+When you are putting all the soil back in place, make sure that the yard and flower beds angle away from the home.
+This directs water toward the street and away from the house.
 Making sure the yard is properly sloped away from the home is a great first step to try before going through the hassle and expense of sealing the outside of the basement walls.

-Interior waterproofing is an easier process than exterior waterproofing and, in some cases, is enough to keep the water from damaging the contents of your basement.
+Interior waterproofing is an easier process than exterior waterproofing.
+In some cases, it is enough to keep the water from damaging the contents of your basement.

 Check for Cracks